What to do if…

 Do not do these things

-• Don’t confuse sewer odor with a fuel gas leak: if you’re unsure, leave the area for fresh air and contact your gas utility (or 911 if there’s immediate danger).
+- Don’t assume it is definitely sewer gas.
+If you are unsure whether it could be a fuel gas leak, leave the area for fresh air and contact your gas utility; call 911 if there is immediate danger.

 What to do now